-GMIT holds and processes personal data about many different types of people such as its current, past or prospective employees, applicants, students, alumni, suppliers, contractors, members of the public, etc.
+GMIT processes personal data about many different types of people such as its current, past or prospective employees, applicants, students, alumni, suppliers, contractors, members of the public, etc.

-The Institute processes this personal data to carry out its business and administrative functions and to comply with statutory requirements.
+This data is processed in order to carry out business and administrative functions and to comply with statutory requirements.

 Read more on GDPR (External website)

 GMIT Privacy Notices

 Individuals have the right to know what GMIT does with their personal data.
 This information is provided in privacy notices/statements.

 GMIT is committed to a policy of protecting the rights and freedoms of individuals with respect to the processing of their personal data.

 GMIT Data Protection Policy (PDF, 293KB)

 - Personal data shall only be processed fairly, lawfully and in a transparent manner (Principle of Lawfulness, Fairness and Transparency);